Bank Alert → Gmail → Budget

 To test immediately without waiting for the cron, drop a message manually:

-cat > automations/inbox/test-chase.md << 'EOF'
+cat > automations/inbox/test-transaction.md << 'EOF'

 ---